wendelstam/JspmAngular2/README.md

 This is a test project.

 # Getting Started
-To start clone the repo, and run `npm install`.
+- To start clone the repo, and run `npm install` then run `jspm install`
-Then run `npm run tsc`.
+- Then run `npm run tsc`.
 This will compile the TypeScript files, and watch for changes.
-In a seperate terminal window run `npm run start`.
+- In a seperate terminal window run `npm run start`.
 This will start up a local live-server instance and open your browser to the demo page.